Saturday, 15 April 2023

 HISTORY AND INSCRIPTIONS

 Rajaraja-I's small regional king Pallavan Idaikazhi Nattukkon's alias Eran Suththi's wife Kulirkoil had gifted the images of Koothapiran / Natarajar, Umapattalaki.
-She also gave a gift of land for burning perpetual lamp in Palliyarai.
+She also gave a gift of land for burning a perpetual lamp in Palliyarai.

-Egg shaped stone with Rajendra Chozha-I's period inscriptions around the stone
+Egg-shaped stone with Rajendra Chozha-I's period inscriptions around the stone

 LEGENDS

-LOCATION OF VEDAL SHIVA TEMPLE : CLICK HERE
+LOCATION OF VEDAL SHIVA TEMPLE: CLICK HERE

 Rishabam with balipeedam in an elevated level